Camping trips are one of my FAVORITE ways to decompress, contemplate life, and just have a blast!

 If you're sticking to the classic "hot dog over the open fire followed by some s'mores", well... you can skip over this one.

-If, however, you want to make something else (like marinated grilled chicken with fresh avocado and mango) you'll need to prep ahead for meal times.
+If, however, you want to make something else, you'll need to prep ahead for meal times.

 Pinterest is an awesome place to go when you're looking for camping recipes that you can use to test out that new camp stove - you're bound to find something you (and the family) will love!